steveloughran/validate-hadoop-client-artifacts/README.md

 If arm64 binaries are being created then they must be built on an arm docker image.
 Do not use the `--asfrelease` option as this stages the JARs.
-Instead use the explicit `--deploy --native --sign` options
+Instead use the explicit `--deploy --native --sign` options.

 The arm process is one of
 1. Create the full set of artifacts on an arm machine (macbook, cloud vm, ...)